+'''

-root-shell> cpuid 0 3 root-shell> mem fd520 128
+root-shell> cpuid 0 3

+root-shell> mem fd520 128

+'''

 The first of these commands shows information about your processor.
 The second dumps out a part of the system firmware (the BIOS).
 Save the results (you will see everything duplicated in the terminal, where it is easy to copy and paste).
+Ctrl-Alt-G may be needed to exit from the window (Ctrl-Option-G on MacOS).

 Feel free to play with it more.
 Type help to see commands.
 Note that this is not a Linux shell.
 This is a minimal interactive interface that is running within NK.
 You can do anything with full privilege and very easily nuke the kernel.
-Try int 0 23 for an easy panic.
+For an easy panic, try int 0 23

-&lt;sup>3The ssh url will look like git@github.com:...
+4The ssh url will look like git@github.com:...
 You will need to set up ssh public key authentication for your github account-and you should learn how to do this in any case.
 Why no https?
 Github no longer supports pushes to an https URL, which is needed to hand things in in this class.
 If you make a mistake and use the https URL, you don't need to panic-we can help you fix this after the fact, but it's a lot easier to not have to fix it.